* Text only available in Spanish

 For more than fifty years Comillas Pontifical University ICAI-ICADE has trained legal professionals of the highest level.
 Excellence and ethical values guide Degree and Postgraduate studies at the Faculty of Law, selected by the Financial Times in November 2016 as one of the best 91 Postgraduate Law Schools in the world.

-Many people like you are already making the most of their Bachelor´s Degree.
-Learn about their experiences.
+Many people like you are already making the most of their Master's Degree.
+Here are their experiences.

 The program is everything I expected: practical classes, great professionals as professors and a well-rounded education for my professional future.